patcg-individual-drafts/ipa/details/encryption.md

 complete design is still needed.

 A more modern design based on HPKE might be preferable.
-Details for this additional encryption can be arranged later.
+Details for this additional encryption can be arranged later if this is found to be the better architectural choice.